SEARCH THIS BLOG

 Saturday, December 6, 2008

-FYI - Going To Milan From Stresa
+To Milan From Stresa By Train

 You don’t have to stay in Milan to see Milan.
 You can stay right here in Stresa and be in the center of the city in about an hour.
 When I have made the early morning commute I always get a comfortable seat, and after a little time reading or planning or people watching, I arrive in Stazione Centrale or Stazione Garibaldi.
 From these stations I can leave and walk, or transfer to the Metro system and travel anywhere.

 Here are some basic instructions for taking the train from Stresa to Milan.
 Purchase your roundtrip ticket at the Stresa train station.
 (You can read more about the station here.)
 Be sure whether you want to arrive at Garibaldi or Centrale, and then ask for a ticket, andata e ritorno, roundtrip.
-The price will vary, but it’s approximately 11 euro as I write this.
-Remember to punch your ticket into one of the yellow boxes you’ll see hanging on the wall of the station near the tracks.
+The price will vary depending on which train line it is, whether it is an express or regional, and time of day and day of the week.
+For regional tickets, remember to punch your ticket into one of the yellow boxes you’ll see hanging on the wall of the station near the tracks.
 This validates your ticket for this portion of the trip.
-Watch the clock and the monitors for the arrival of your train, and then enjoy the ride.
-Once arrived in Milan, if you want to take the Metro, you’ll need to stop at a tabacchiera, the tobacconist, which is really the newspaper stand, and purchase tickets for the subway.
-Each ticket costs 1 euro and is good to use anywhere on the Metro system.
-Now, one word of caution.
-On your return trip Stresa will not be the destination shown on the monitors.
-As is the norm, the final destination will be shown.
-Trains returning to Stresa usually will be those heading for Domodossola, but you may feel more content if you ask at the information desk, just for peace of mind.
+Watch the clock and the monitors for the arrival of your train, and listen to the announcements, and then embark.
+Note: regional trains do not have assigned seating; all other trains do.

 That’s all there is to it.
 Easy, economical, and fast, and you’re traveling like a real Italian.